Components of State Anti-Bullying Laws and Regulations

 - Procedures for reporting and investigations;

-- Statements of how the policy will be publicized within the district; and
+- Statements of how the policy will be publicized within the district;

 - Procedures for referring students to counseling and support services.

 Tennessee state law encourages districts to review the policy at least once every three years and to transmit a copy to the Commissioner of Education.
+Districts must also complete and submit an annual report to the Department of Education with information on the number of alleged and substantiated bullying incidents and the number and type of investigations completed.

 Do Tennessee anti-bullying laws and regulations include protections for specific groups?